-ılıılı.
-CISCO Linksys is a registered trademark or trademark of Cisco Systems, Inc. and/or its affiliates in the U.S. and certain other countries.
-Copyright © 2007 Cisco Systems, Inc. All rights reserved.
+Specifications are subject to change without notice.
+Linksys is a registered trademark or trademark of Cisco Systems, Inc. and/or its affiliates in the U.S. and certain other countries.
+Copyright © 2006 Cisco Systems, Inc. All rights reserved.
 Other brands and product names are trademarks or registered trademarks of their respective holders.